smart-exchange-ai-digital/public-api-docs/docs/api-specification.md

 ### **Security Features**

 1. API keys are stored securely in the database
-2. Keys can be deactivated if compromised
+2. Keys can be re-generated/deactivated if compromised
 3. All API communications are encrypted in transit
 4. Each partner can only access their own data
 5. No cross-partner data access is permitted